Local response to an international problem – Ash dieback disease

 The speakers were Dr Nicola Patron (The Sainsbury Laboratory), Dr Cristobal Uauy, Dr Juan-Pablo Gomez-Escribano, and Prof George Lomonossoff.

 Resources for Scientific Discovery

-The world leading science at JIC is driven by the excellence of our Project Leaders and their research groups, which in turn depend on the infrastructure which supports them.
+The world leading science at the John Innes Centre is driven by the excellence of our Project Leaders and their research groups, which in turn depend on the infrastructure which supports them.

 This event outlined some of the world leading resources available to scientists at the John Innes Centre.

-Gordon Conway, Professor of International Development at Imperial College London, and Director of Agriculture for Impact, gave the annual Lamb Lecture in December 2013.
+Gordon Conway, Professor of International Development at Imperial College London, and Director of Agriculture for Impact, gave the annual Lamb Lecture.